epersonate/documentation/docs/back-end-authentication.md

 sidebar_label: Back End Authentication
 ---

-## How does EPersonate works
+## How does ePersonate works

-A quick background on how EPersonate works internally will help you implement it correctly in your system.
+A quick background on how ePersonate works internally will help you implement it correctly in your system.

 When you want to impersonate a customer, you will first go to your [Dashboard](https://epersonate.com/app/impersonations/me) and create a new impersonation.